nickbutler25/Stocky/README.md

 This Python application automates the process of booking golf tee times at Stocky Golf Course by:
 - Logging into the e-s-p.com booking system
-- Waiting until the optimal time to attempt booking
+- Waiting until the optimal time to attempt booking (using UK timezone)
 - Selecting a date 9 days in the future
 - Attempting to book the preferred time slot (or nearby alternatives)
 - Running automatically via GitHub Actions on scheduled days

+**Important**: All times use UK timezone (Europe/London) and automatically handle BST/GMT transitions.
+The application works correctly regardless of where it runs (local machine, GitHub Actions, etc.).

 ## Features